-- 10.71 The potential impact of development on amenity is a key consideration in many planning decisions and, although the Government has produced a policy statement and the PPG provides guidance on noise, there is limited national guidance on other amenity issues.
-However, one of the core principles of the NPPF underpinning plan-making is 'always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings'. - 10.72 The Council wishes to ensure that any new development will not have an adverse impact on the enjoyment of privately or publicly owned land and that the amenity of potential occupiers of new development is not likely to be compromised by their surroundings and general environment.
+- 10.71 The potential impact of development on amenity is a key consideration in many planning decisions and, although the Government has produced a policy statement on noise323, there is limited national guidance on amenity issues324.
+However, one of the core principles325 of the NPPF underpinning plan-making is 'always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings'. - 10.72 The Council wishes to ensure that any new development will not have an adverse impact on the enjoyment of privately or publicly owned land and that the amenity of potential occupiers of new development is not likely to be compromised by their surroundings and general environment.
 Consequently, this policy deals with the following significant aspects of amenity: - privacy and private open space; - sunlight and daylight; - artificial light intrusion; - noise and vibration; and - unpleasant emissions (such as odour and fumes). - 10.73 Amenity also has an important visual component which relates not only to the location of development but also to its scale, massing and so on.
 This is more relevant to discussion of broader design issues, though, and so is dealt with in Policy 24 Design.